Contact

 SOLOIST ENTRY FEES AND PAYMENT

-• Soloist entrants must submit full payment via bank transfer to The British School Al Khubairat (BSAK) on or before the deadline: Thursday 5th February 2026.
+• Soloist entrants must submit full payment; Entry Fee - 350 AED inc VAT per performer (via bank transfer to The British School Al Khubairat (BSAK) on or before the deadline: Thursday 5th February 2026.

-• Entry fees, once received are deemed non refunable.
+• Entry fees, once received are deemed non refundable.

 • Entrants who have not made full payment by the due date will be deemed to have withdrawn from the competition.